QEtaRamanujanKolbergIdentity C¶

 - identityPolynomial: % -> Polynomial C

-identityPolynomial(x)gives the representation of the identity as a polynomial (which equates to zero.
+identityPolynomial(x)gives the representation of the identity as a polynomial (which equates to zero).
 This polynomial is in terms of the variablesFandMiwhereFcorresponds to the orbit product together with a prefactor to turn this orbit product into a modular function and theMicorrespond to eta-quotients given by monoidSpecifications(x).
+For c:=coefficient(identityPolynomial(x),F,1) it holds unitCanonical(c)=c.

 - moduleCoefficients: % -> List SparseUnivariatePolynomial C

 moduleRepresentation(x)returns aC[t]-linear combination of eta-quotients.
-It is replacing in coefficient(identityPolynomial(x),'F,0)M1bytand theM2,…Mkby the respective eta-quotients of the module basis.
+It is replacing in coefficient(-identityPolynomial(x),'F,0)M1by and indeterminattand theM2,…Mkby the respective eta-quotients of the module basis.

 - monoidSpecifications: % -> List QEtaSpecification